 Eventually, Glassman packs his bags for Long Beach Island, where he spends the winter feeling sorry for himself.
 Will he ever fully recover from acting out to an extraordinary degree?
 Is happiness even possible for a person such as himself?

-Open Books Welcomes New Authors
+Recent Events by Open Books Authors

 Pamela Gwyn Kripke is a journalist and author whose stories have appeared in publications including The New York Times, The Chicago Tribune, The Chicago Sun-Times, The Dallas Morning News, The Huffington Post, Slate, Salon, Medium, New York Magazine, Parenting, Elle, D Magazine, Creators Syndicate, Gannett Newspapers and McClatchy.
 Her short fiction and creative nonfiction have been published or are forthcoming in Folio, The Concrete Desert Review, The Barcelona Review, Brilliant Flash Fiction, Book of Matches, The MacGuffin, Meet Me At 19th, The Woven Tale Press, Underwired, Doubleback Review and Round Table Literary Journal.